NivenT/music-downloader/README.md

 * `./music-downloader` This will download all the songs in songs.txt and save them in a folder named songs
 * `./music-downloader --lyrics "Thriller"` This will search for the song Thriller and print its lyrics
 * `./music-downloader --dest music -v` This will download all the songs in songs.txt and save them in a folder named music.
 It will also print verbose output.
+* `./music-downloader --download "Thriller"` This will download Thriller and save is in a folder names songs.

 ## Details
 - The program retrieves the top 3 results for each song, and selects one to download